brenns10/brennan.io/_posts/2016-11-14-kernel-dev-ep3.md

 simply provide programming functionality without using the operating system, such as [qsort][] and [strtok][].

 In fact, a system call has a very specific definition.
-Most processors provide a functionality called "interrupts."
-An interrupt is an event which triggers the processor to stop what it is doing and jump to the operating system to deal with the event.
-An interrupt can be caused by external factors, like devices, or by the processor itself.
-Interrupts are assigned numbers---in particular, a system call interrupt is numbered `0x80` on x86 processors.
-While a normal function call in a program simply results in pushing a frame onto the stack and jumping to a new code location, system calls actually cause a processor interrupt, using the `int 0x80` instruction.
-The calling code specifies a *system call number* in a register so that the operating system knows what task it's calling.

-Once the interrupt is triggered, the kernel begins executing the interrupt service routine for `0x80`, which looks up the system call number in a table, and invokes the correct function.
+It is a way of requesting that the operating system kernel do something on your behalf.
+Operations like tokenizing a string don't require interacting with the kernel, but anything involving devices, files, or processes definitely does.

+System calls also behave differently under the hood than a normal function.
+Rather than simply jumping to some code from your program or a library, your program has to ask the CPU to switch into kernel mode, and then go to a predefined location within the kernel to handle your system call.
+This can be done in a few different ways, such as a processor interrupt, or special instructions such as `syscall` or `sysenter`.
+In fact, the modern way of making a system call in Linux is to let the kernel provide some code (called the VDSO) which does the right thing to make a system call.
+Here's an [interesting SO question][so] on the topic.

+Thankfully, all that complexity is handled for us.
+No matter how a system call is made, it all comes down to looking up the particular *system call number* in a table to find the correct kernel function to call.
 Since all you need is a table entry and a function, it's actually very easy to implement your own system call.
 So let's give it a shot!

 ## Set up your VM